fscorrupt/Posterizarr/README.md

 > You do not have to redeploy the container if the script version changes because it is not part of the container.
 > Container rebuilds only happen when there are changes to the ImageMagick, PowerShell, or other prerequisite versions.
 >
+> Do not enable more then one media server.
+>
 > If you want to install it on ARM please follow this carefully [ARM prerequisites](walkthrough.md#arm-prerequisites)